-If they have not already done so, the Spanish commissioners will ultimately advise the Americans that they must not permit any controversy as to the binding character of the mortgage resting upon the revenues of the Philippines to pay the so-called debt.
-Tenacious adherence to this claim would set up on the Spanish side an ultimatum under which no treaty would be signed which did not stipulate that the Philippine debt.
+If they have not already done so, the Spanish commissioners will ultimately advise the Americans that they must not permit any controversy as to the binding character of the mortgage resting upon the revenues of the Phi-lippines to pay the so-called debt.
+Tenacious adherence to this claim would set up on the Spanish side an ul-timatum under which no treaty would be signed which did not stipulate that the Philippine revenues should pay the Philippine debt.